| Night Time: | All day |

 Neptune rise and set in Alert

-Neptune is roughly in the opposite direction of the Sun, so it is visible during most of the night.
+Neptune is visible more than 11 hours during the polar night.
 It is quite close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
 Make sure to get an unobstructed view.
 Very faint, use binoculars.

 Time: